nestybox/sysbox-ee/docs/troubleshoot.md

 docker: Error response from daemon: OCI runtime create failed: failed to setup docker volume manager: host dir for docker store /var/lib/sysbox/docker can't be on ..."
 ```

-This means that directory `/var/lib/sysbox` is on a filesystem not supported by Sysbox.
+This means that Sysbox's `/var/lib/sysbox` directory is on a
+filesystem not supported by Sysbox.

 This directory must be on one of the following filesystems:

-   * ext4
+-   ext4
-   * btrfs
+-   btrfs

 The same requirement applies to the `/var/lib/docker` directory.

-This is normally the case for vanilla Ubuntu installations.
+This is normally the case for vanilla Ubuntu installations, so this
+error is not common.